Skip to main content

 For more detailed information about what sales are subject to tax, see Tax Bulletin Quick Reference Guide for Taxable and Exempt Property and Services (TB-ST-740).

-Transactions not subject to tax/exempt sales
+Transactions not subject to tax and exempt sales

-The Tax Law exempts purchases for resale; most sales to or by the federal and New York State governments, charitable organizations, and certain other exempt organizations; sales of most food for home consumption; and sales of prescription and nonprescription medicines.
+• most sales to or by the federal and New York State governments, charitable organizations, and certain other exempt organizations;

-Sales tax also does not apply to most services.
 Examples of services not subject to sales tax are capital improvements to real property, medical care, education, and personal and professional services.
 See Transactions that are not subject to sales tax for details.

-If a property or service is exempt from tax from all purchasers, the vendor is not required to obtain an exemption certificate.
+If a property or service is exempt from tax for all purchasers, the vendor is not required to obtain an exemption certificate.
 However, an exemption certificate enables a purchaser to make tax-free purchases that would normally be subject to sales tax.
 See Tax Bulletin Exemption Certificates for Sales Tax (TB-ST-240) for details.

 Additional taxes and fees